lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 1. `@resp` **MAY** be used to indicate an internal editor responsible for suggesting or including the conjecture.
 2. `@source` **MAY** be used to indicate an external scholar who has suggested the conjecture.

-Notice that both these attributes are pointers.
+Notice that both of these attributes are pointers.
 If they do not point to an existing `xml:id`, the string after `#` will generally be used in processing.

 ### conjecture-supplied